norman/friendly_id/README.md

   codebase simpler and more reliable when running concurrently, at the expense of uglier ids being generated when there are conflicts.

-* The Globalize module has been removed and will be released as its own gem.
-  Note that it has not yet been developed.

 * The default sequence separator is now `-` rather than `--`.

 * Slugs are no longer regenerated when a record is saved.
 If you want to regenerate